Simple Past Tense

 Making the Simple Past Tense Negative

-To make the simple past negative, insert the past tense of the auxilary verb “to do” + not before the root verb.
+To make the simple past tense negative, insert the past tense of the auxiliary verb “to do” + not before the root verb.

 - I didn’t swim yesterday.

 - They didn’t give me the raise they promised.

 - She didn’t walk home after all.

 Phrasing the Simple Past Tense as a Question